-We specialise in enabling children and young people to participate as fully as possible in the activities of everyday life.
+We specialise in enabling children and young people to participate as fully as possible in the activities of everyday life, become as independent as possible, and interact with others and the world around them..

-We can help your child if they find tasks such as dressing, feeding, handwriting, socialising and play difficult, due to a problem with their fine motor, co-ordination skills, perception skills and/or sensory processing (the ability to make sense of the world around them).
+The children who use our service find things like dressing, feeding, handwriting, socialising and play difficult.
+This could be due to a problem with their fine motor skills, co-ordination skills, perception skills and/or sensory processing (the ability to make sense of the world around them).

 We aim to support your child to become as functionally independent as possible and able to interact with their peers and environment so they can play, learn and take part in daily activities.